Rugal/rugal.github.com/_posts/2014/2014-06-26-clojure-state-management-introduction.md

 {% include JB/setup %}

 state management seems pretty significant in `clojure`:
+Before dive into those state management, let us first understand what are two key reference types are:

+## Coordination
+1. `Coordinated` means different actors must work on the same workspace.
+Thus, they need to cooperate according to specific sequence in order to accomplish task.
+2. `Uncoordinated` in other hand, means different actors could work on their own workspace, without worrying about interfere others.

+## Synchronization
+1. `Synchronous` operations involves some levels of lock or latch.
+The actor that owns the lock will block subsequent requirement.
+2. `Asynchronous` means different actors will no be blocked.

 ## 1. ref
 `Ref` are Clojure’s implementation of `synchronous` and `coordinated` identities.
 Each is a distinct identity, but operations on them must be run inside a transaction, guaranteeing that multiple identities whose values depend on each other are always in a consistent state.